Fold mountains are mountains formed by the folding of the Earth’s crust.

-Tourists enjoying stunning views of the Alps at Junfrau, Switzerland.
+Tourists are enjoying stunning views of the Alps at Jungfrau, Switzerland.

-Between June and September The Alps is heavily populated with walkers, cable-car riders and para gliders.
+Between June and September, The Alps are popular with walkers, cable-car riders and paragliders.

-The huge number of tourist visitors to The Alps has led to them becoming the most threatened mountain chain in the world.
-This is in terms of its fragile ecological and physical system.
+The significant number of tourist visitors to The Alps has led to them becoming the most threatened mountain chain in the world; this is regarding its fragile ecological and physical system.

 Farming and Forestry

 Coniferous trees are the main trees forested in the Alps.
 They are ideally suited to the Alpine environment.
 Their conical shape makes the tree stable in windy conditions.
-The downward sloping, springy branches allows the snow to slide of the tree without damaging its branches.
+The downward sloping, springy branches allow the snow to slide off the tree without damaging them.

-The wide meadows of The Alps make the area ideal for sheep farming.
-In the more extreme upland areas goat herding is the main type of farming.
-The cold climate and difficult relief make it almost impossible for arable farming to occur.
+The vast meadows of The Alps make the area ideal for sheep farming.
+In the more extreme upland areas, goat herding is the primary type of agriculture.
+The cold climate and challenging relief make it almost impossible for arable farming to occur.

-The development of HEP in The Alps led to the establishment in the lower valleys of electricity-dependent industries, manufacturing such products as aluminum, chemicals, and speciality steels.
+The development of HEP in The Alps led to the establishment in the lower valleys of electricity-dependent industries, manufacturing such products as aluminium, chemicals, and speciality steels.

 Reduce workload and provide learners with question level feedback.